Tuesday, May 28, 2024

 There is evidence that the Normans exported the practice of monetagium to England after William the Conqueror's successful invasion of the island in 1066.
 The English version of monetagium appears to have operated on slightly different principles than the Norman one, however.

-Whereas Normandy had a long history of debasement, England's coinage up till 1066 had remained relatively consistent in weight and purity, a tradition that the Norman invaders were expected to (and did) uphold.
-Unable to use the threat of a debasement to extract monetagium, England's new Norman lords came up with another excuse.
+Whereas Normandy had a long history of debasement, England's coinage up till 1066 had remained relatively consistent in weight and purity, a tradition that the English expected the Norman invaders to uphold, which they did.
+Unable to credibly use the threat of a debasement to extract monetagium, England's new Norman lords came up with another excuse.

 For almost a century prior to the Norman invasion, the English coinage had been regularly renewed each three years.
 That is, a new version of the penny was regularly issued, the imagery being updated but the silver content staying the same.
-So this was not debasement.
-The older versions of the penny were generally allowed to stay in circulation, although from time-to-time the most dated coins would be declared void, says W.J.
+This was not debasement, but rather akin to the modern practice of periodically issuing new versions of dollar bills.
+In feudal England, the older versions of the penny were generally allowed to stay in circulation, although from time-to-time the most dated coins would be declared void, says W.J.
 Andrew, a numismatist.
 Once they ceased to be legal tender, citizens were required to bring in these discontinued coins to be reminted into new ones, for a fee.
 The fees earned from demonetization were one of the ways the English kings earned income.

 This was not a popular practice with the English.
 When Henry I came to power in 1100 he would officially end it, proclaiming the following: "The common monetagium... which was collected through the cities and through the counties, which did not exist in Kind Edward's time, this I utterly abolish from now on."